RBLXUtils/FastSignal/README.md

 # [*Fast*Signal](https://github.com/RBLXUtils/FastSignal)

-*Fast*Signal is a Signal library made with consistency and expectable behaviour in mind, it is efficient, easy to use, and widely compatible.
+*Fast*Signal is a Signal library made with consistency and expectable behavior in mind, it is efficient, easy to use, and widely compatible.

 ## What about GoodSignal?